mariamkhmahran/my_resume/README.md

-# Hi there :wave:!
+# Hi there! :wave:

 My Name is Mariam Mahran and this is my CV.

-Feel free to take a look !(here)[].
+Feel free to take a look [here](https://mariamkhmahran.github.io/my_resume/).

 If you need to contact me you can reach out at mariamkhmahran@gmail.com.